BioStruct-UdeM/SAXS_tutorials/docs/saxs_experiment.md

 Also, if possible, avoid high concentrations of [osmolytes](https://en.wikipedia.org/wiki/Osmolyte) (glycine, betaine, sucrose, glycerol *etc*) as they will decrease the scattering contrast with the sample.
 High salt concentrations above 1 M should also be avoided for the same reason.

-The sample needs to be monodisperse.
+The sample needs to be mono-disperse.
 This can easily be estimated by gel filtration, non-denaturing gel electrophoresis or dynamic light scattering.

 Appropriate concentration of sample for good scattering signal: **1 – 10 mg/ml** (lower concentrations will not give meaningful data).
 Nucleic acids scatter X rays approximately 5 times more than proteins (because of their higher electron density), thus allowing lower concentrations.
 At least **50 µl of sample** (more is better) is required for SAXS analysis and preparation of dilution series, and 1 ml of matching buffer should be sufficient.
 If detergents are required for the stability of the sample, avoid detergent concentrations above [critical micelle concentration](https://en.wikipedia.org/wiki/Critical_micelle_concentration) (CMC) (some exceptions may apply)